oyeBilly/esp32_ceedling_hello_world/README.md

 ## How to use example

-1. Open your test environment: `docker run -it --rm -v $PWD:/project throwtheswitch/madsciencelab` or use the one below to include the esp-idf volume too `docker run -it --rm -v $PWD:/project -v $PWD/../esp-idf:/esp-idf throwtheswitch/madsciencelab` or this one which has xtensa tools too `docker run -it --rm -v $PWD:/project -v $PWD/../esp-idf:/esp-idf -v $PWD/../../.espressif/tools/xtensa-esp32-elf/esp-2021r2-patch3-8.4.0/xtensa-esp32-elf/xtensa-esp32-elf:/xtensa_tools throwtheswitch/madsciencelab`
+1. Open your test environment with a volume for your project and a volume for the esp-idf: `docker run -it --rm -v $PWD:/project -v $PWD/../esp-idf:/esp-idf throwtheswitch/madsciencelab`
 2. test the edge component (no dependency on esp-idf): `ceedling test:hey_ceedling` You should get similar results:
 ~~~